► Volvo’s electrified offshoot

 ► And many more to come

-Polestars will not simply be ‘electrified Volvos,’ Ingenlath told CAR.
+Polestars will not simply be ‘electrified Volvos,’ Ingenlath told CAR a few years ago.
 ‘Volvo is clearly defined by its comfort, safety and practicality’.

 ‘Polestar is not bound by [this].
 Polestars will be designed more around the individual, and be more progressive and performance-oriented.